srijs/node-resumable-hash/README.md

 Serializes the hash state into a buffer and returns it.
 The returned buffer can be used in another call to `new Hash` to resume the hashing.

-Note: The serialized state is endian-specific, and should only be transferred between machines of the same endianess.

 ## Performance

 `resumable-hash` has a fully asynchronous API and performs hashing in a background thread to not block the main event loop.